rasjones/Flowplayer-DevKit/flash/smil/trunk/README.txt

 3.2.3
 -----
 - Fixed: the system-bitrate value in a SMIL file is specified in bps not in kbps
+- Fixed: refactor normal to sd to suit changes with bwcheck , issue #240

 3.2.2
 -----